BritishPandaChick/100-days-of-code/log.md

 **Thoughts** I found a great example of a vampire head on CodePen that I wanted to replicate, but the head was too small.
 I decided to play around with the width and height on many of the elements to see if I could improve the size so it was a little bit bigger.
 The challenge for today's project was the teeth.
 The teeth were still pretty small and it was hard finding the right size so they were visible.
 As I finished the project, I noticed the head is not quite in the center of the page but has shift a bit to the right.
 For now, I'm satisfied with what I made.
 I might go back later and see if I can add some changes to the margins so the head can be a little more in the center of the page.

 **Link(s) to work**: [Daily CSS Images Day 18-Vampire](https://codepen.io/BritishPandaChick/full/veYWZx/)

+### Day 28: September 13, 2017

+**Today's Progress**: Editing and customizing my personal portfolio site.
+Made revisions to the home page and changed the menu for the portfolio site.

+**Thoughts** Taking a break from making projects to start making changes to my portfolio site.
+I deleted some of the older pages and got rid of my current blog on the website.
+I'm planning on re-doing the blog into something more tech related once I'm done revising some of the previous pages.
+For now I'm putting my focus into building the home page of my site.
+I was hoping to do more of the portfolio site today, but I'll get to the other pages as I go.
+The challenge of the home page was just figuring out the right layout for the content and what should be on the home page.
+I looked at a few examples and decided to make my home page my current portfolio page where users could see my best projects.
+I added a brief bio at the top of the home page and made a contact section at the bottom for the call of action.

+**Link(s) to work**: [BritishPandaChick Personal Portfolio](http://www.britishpandachick.com)

+### Day 29: September 14, 2017

+**Today's Progress**: Started working on restaurant menu site.
+Made header for the website and started work on the actual menu section.

+**Thoughts** I really liked the templates from W3 Schools that I wanted to do another for another site.
+I decided to use the pizza menu template for the restaurant menu.
+So far I've been able to make the header of the website.
+I'm not doing all the parts of the template, but borrowing the header and menu.
+The header looks quite nice.
+I'll need to play around with the CSS on some of the elements once I'm done with the menu.
+I started work on the menu by dividing the tabs into breakfast, lunch, and dinner.
+So far I've been working on adding the food items to the breakfast section, but they haven't appeared on the preview.
+Tomorrow I'm going to look through the code to see what could be causing the bug and try to fix it.

+**Link(s) to work**: [30 Days 30 Sites Day 5-Restaurant Menu](https://codepen.io/BritishPandaChick/full/zEGreo/)

+### Day 30: September 15, 2017

+**Today's Progress**: Finished making menu.
+Found issues with the header and nav bar.
+Added some JavaScript to make the menu items appear on web page.

+**Thoughts** Consulted the W3schools template to see what was wrong with my menu and realized their page worked with some JavaScript.
+Added a function to get the menu items to appear in the menu area of the web page.
+Once I added the function, everything started to appear on the page.
+Besides adding new content, I added more menu items to the menu and changed some of the text in the header area.

+**Link(s) to work**: [30 Days 30 Sites Day 5-Restaurant Menu](https://codepen.io/BritishPandaChick/full/zEGreo/)